jeka-kiselyov/tinyds1307/README.md

 tinyds1307
 ==========

-Library for the ATtiny85 on Arduino for DS1307.
+Lite library for the ATtiny85 on Arduino for DS1307.
 With RAM support.

 #### License ####
 The MIT License (MIT)